 How do I know how much buildings insurance I need?

-Your buildings insurance needs to cover your home’s total rebuild cost – meaning, how much it would cost to rebuild it from the ground up, in the same location, if it were destroyed.
+Your buildings insurance needs to cover your home’s total rebuild cost.
+That’s how much it would cost to rebuild it from the ground up, in the same location, if it were destroyed.
 It includes everything from architect’s fees to site clearance costs.
-This isn’t the same as your home's market value – indeed, it’s often less.
+The rebuild cost isn’t the same as your home's market value – in fact, it’s often less.

-Buildings insurance protects the bricks and mortar of your house – as well as your fitted kitchen and bathroom, and often outbuildings – against events including:
+Buildings insurance protects the bricks and mortar of your house – as well as your fitted kitchen and bathroom, and often outbuildings – against: